Trump Directs Review and Release of UFO Files

 Dig deeper on this story with frequently asked questions.

-A June 2024 unclassified report noted 485 reports of unidentified phenomena by service members, with 118 cases identified as prosaic objects; prior reports found no evidence of alien visits.
+A June 2024 unclassified report noted 485 reports of unidentified phenomena by service members, with 118 cases identified as prosaic objects; no evidence of alien life was found.